 featured performances

-Terry wrote this uptempo Ragtime guitar piece that modulates between the keys of A and G.
+From his acclaimed album Confessin’ My Dues, Terry wrote this uptempo ragtime guitar piece that modulates between the keys of A and G. The album and video were recorded at Falcon Recording Studios in Portland, Oregon.

 “KATIE and arnie walking”